 - Glutamine Levels – which in turn support the immune system

 BCAA supplementation may help reduce muscle damages associated with endurance exercise.

 Though weight loss via fat loss is a commonly desired consequence of fasted cardio, muscle loss is not.

 Because branched-chain amino acids convert to protein—not fat—and promote anabolic muscle gains, BCAA supplements may help boost your fasted training results without impairing your fat burns.

 Quite the opposite, in fact, considering how an increase in lean muscle mass contributes to a general increase in your fat-burning metabolism.

-Will BCAAs Kick Me Out of Ketosis?
+Do BCAAs Kick you out of Ketosis?

 Because BCAAs have a stimulatory effect on insulin activity, many sports nutrient enthusiasts worry that BCAA supplementation may override the ketosis-related benefits of intermittent fasting.

 However, some research suggests that BCAAs might act synergistically with a ketogenic diet:

 One small pilot prospective study observed the effects of BCAA supplementation as additional therapy to the ketogenic diet on children with epilepsy.